natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/S.O.4050%20Vautour%20IIN.md

 '''Pros:'''

 * Good acceleration, even fully loaded
-* Very good choice of suspended armament (including 2 AS30 Nord ATGMs)
+* Very good choice of suspended armament (including 2 AS-30 Nord AGMs)
 * Have access to a radar
 * Powerful 30 mm cannons
 * The bomb bay can be used to carry a large number of additional unguided rockets
+* The 30 mm DEFA cannons and AA-20 Nord missiles combo excels in head-on attacks

 '''Cons:'''

 * Doesn't have access to IR-guided missiles, it relies on AA20 Nords manually-guided missiles instead
 * The suspended armament is very difficult to aim due to the poor manoeuvrability of the plane (even the guided missiles)
-* At 9.0, it is very frequently uptiered against much faster, more manoeuvrable and better armed opponents (Harriers, Jaguars, etc.)
+* At its BR, it frequently faces much faster, more manoeuvrable and better armed opponents (Harriers, Jaguars, etc.)
 * No ballistic computer nor bomb sight, makes the bombs hard to drop in mixed ground battles
 * Due to its poor manoeuvrability, it is very vulnerable to radar AA in mixed ground battles and to IR-guided missiles in air battles
 * The wings tend to rip quite easily when turning, if exposed to a constant load of over 7 to 8G